solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 You can run each cell in this notebook and observe the output.
 Be aware, however, that writing data into a staging table in Azure Synapse Analytics with this notebook takes several minutes, so you don't need to wait on the notebook to finish before attempting to query the `wwi_staging.Sale_CSharp_UNIQUEID` table to observe the data being written or to move on to the next task.

+> **Important**: Do not forget to set the `uniqueId` variable with the unique identifier assigned to you for this workshop.

 To observe the data being written into the table:

 1. Select **Data** from the left-hand menu, expand Databases, SQLPool01, and Tables.